localhost9527/OpenFOAM-Bartolomej-validation/README.md

 # OpenFOAM-Bartolomej-validation
-Using OpenFOAM-v9 multiPhaseEulerFoam to validate Bartolomej's
+Using OpenFOAM-v9 multiPhaseEulerFoam to validate Bartolomej's experiment